For Minecraft Version 1.16.5

 - Obsidian Sword:

 It starts off dealing high damage which decreases the lower the sword’s durability.
-It cannot be enchanted for more damage.
-Deals no damage to players.

 - Emerald Sword:

 Deals low damage to most mobs, but massive damage to raiders.

 Deals massive damage in the Nether, but none in the Overworld or End.
 It cannot be enchanted for more damage.